CAP-a-Palooza Art Sale

 2:00pm - 6:00pm each day

-Note: We do not accept work before December 1st unless it is something really amazing... (mostly because we don't have storage space, and staff works remotely).
-We also can not pick up work.
+Note: We do not accept work before December 1st unless it is something really amazing... mostly because we don't have storage space, and staff works remotely.
+We can not pick up work.

 Location (Donations and Sale)